tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Reasons for interest?
   - What must happen for the company to succeed?
   - Pitfalls that stand in the path?
-  - Dividend Play = “For the past 10 years the company has increased earnings, offers an attractive dividend yield, it’s never reduced/ suspended dividend, & has in fact raised it during good and bad times, including the last 3 recessions.
-As a phone utility, new cellular division may aid growth.”
+  - Dividend Play = “For the past ten years, the company has increased earnings, offers an attractive dividend yield, it’s never reduced/ suspended dividend & has raised it during good and bad times, including the last three recessions.
+As a phone utility, the new cellular division may aid growth.”

 - ***Checklist***
   - Dividends: Check if always paid and raised.
-  - Low dividend payout ratio creates cushion, higher % is riskier.
+  - Low dividend payout ratio creates a cushion.
+A higher % is riskier.

 - ***Portfolio Allocation %***
   - 0% - NO Allocation, because without growth, the earnings & price aren’t going to move.

 - ***Risk/Reward***
-  - Low risk-Low gain, because Slow Growers aren’t expected to do much and are priced accordingly.
+  - Low risk-Low gain because Slow Growers aren’t expected to do much and are priced accordingly.

 - ***Sell When***
   - After 30-50% rise
-  - When fundamentals deteriorate, even if price has fallen:
+  - When fundamentals deteriorate, even if the price has fallen:
-    - Lost market share for 2 Quarters and hires new advertising agency
+    - Lost market share for 2 Quarters and hired a new advertising agency
     - No new products/R&D, indicating that the company is resting on its laurels
     - Diworseification (>2 recent unrelated M&A’s), excess leverage leaves no room for buybacks/dividend increase
     - Dividend yield isn’t high enough, even at a lower price